Marks & Spencer has closed its stores in France as a result of the Brexit fallout.

 The food-to-clothing business said in a statement that “the lengthy and difficult export processes… after the UK’s withdrawal from the European Union are considerably constraining” supply, announcing the closure of 11 of its 20 franchise stores.

-While all 11 franchise stores with partner SFH in France would close in the coming months, Marks & Spencer said that the nine franchise stores with partner Lagardere Travel Retail will remain open in airports and train stations.
+While all 11 franchise stores with partner SFH in France would close in the next months, affecting about 100 jobs, Marks & Spencer said that the nine franchise stores with partner Lagardere Travel Retail will remain open in airports and train stations.

+The British group’s website in France, which primarily sells apparel and household goods, will remain operational.

 “M&S has a long history of servicing customers in France, and this is not a choice we or our partner SFH have taken lightly,” said Paul Friston, managing director of M&S International.